 One of the best things about the guitar is that you only need a handful of chords to unlock an impressive repertoire of songs.
-Open-string basic chords are where everybody starts when they first pick up the instrument, so whether you’re looking to learn classic songs or write material of your own, knowing these easy acoustic guitar chords is a must.
+Open-string basic chords are where everybody starts when they first pick up the instrument, so whether you’re looking to learn classic songs or write material of your own, knowing these easy guitar chords for beginners is a must.

 In this post, you’ll learn how to read guitar chord grids along with the 5 important guitar chord shapes.
 We’ll take a look at one chord-change exercise that will help you get your chord playing skills up to speed in no time.
-And we’ll review some of the most popular songs that use these basic chords, so you can strum along!
+And we’ll review some of the most popular songs that use these basic guitar chords, so you can strum along!

 How to Play 20 Guitar Songs with 5 Basic Chords

 If you’re just starting out on the guitar, it’s good to be aware of some of the challenges that every new player faces.
 The fact is that everyone’s fingers feel awkward the first time they try to learn the guitar, but it’s important to stick it out at least until you have the basic chords down.
 Your fingers need to develop some strength and dexterity in order to switch between chords quickly, and the only way to do this is to keep on playing.
 You won’t become a guitar pro overnight, but with some time, practice, and dedication, you’ll be well on your way to mastering this instrument.
 Even five minutes a day for a couple of weeks will make a huge difference!